Instant face lifting results without surgery is now possible with Minimally-Invasive Nonsurgical Threads (MINT).

 - Subtly lifting the eyebrows (non-surgical browlift)

-- Center of the neck looseness (crepey skin that’s a little loose, and not really – especially in younger patients in their 30’s and early 40’s who want to prevent turkey neck)
+- Loose or crepey skin in the center of the neck (—especially in younger patients in their 30’s and early 40’s who want to prevent turkey neck)

 BEFORE & AFTER PHOTOS